-Current faculty and their biographies are listed on this page.
+- Current faculty and their biographies are listed here.

-(voice, piano, trumpet, bass guitar, Academy Jazz Ensemble) M.A. in education, HSU; B.A. vocal jazz performance, Cornish College of the Arts; co-founder, Monterey Peninsula Jazz Orchestra; founder, Monterey Bay Youth Blues and Jazz Chorus; Artist in Residence, Seattle public schools; composer, arranger, professional jazz performer; private teacher.
+(voice, piano, trumpet, bass guitar, Academy Jazz Ensemble) PhD in education research; M.A. in education, HSU; B.A. vocal jazz performance, Cornish College of the Arts; co-founder, Monterey Peninsula Jazz Orchestra; founder, Monterey Bay Youth Blues and Jazz Chorus; Artist in Residence, Seattle public schools; composer, arranger, professional jazz performer; private teacher.

 (violin) B.A., HSU; Suzuki violin registered training Books 1 and 2; violinist in Eureka Symphony and Viols, Recorders, Krumhorns and All.